karanewell/BellaBeatCaseStudy/README.md

 * **Spring**: This is a water bottle that tracks daily water intake using smart technology to ensure that you are appropriately hydrated throughout the day.
 The Spring bottle connects to the Bellabeat app to track your hydration levels.
 * **Bellabeat membership**: Bellabeat also offers a subscription-based membership program for users.
 Membership gives users 24/7 access to fully personalized guidance on nutrition, activity, sleep, health and beauty, and mindfulness-based on their lifestyle and goals.
 ### Business Task
+The company has invested in traditional advertising media, such as radio, out-of-home billboards, print, and television, but focuses on digital marketing extensively.
 Analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart devices to help guide upcoming marketing strategies for the company.
 The analysis will be presented to the BellaBeat Executive Team.
 ### Business Objectives
 1. What are some trends in smart device usage?
 2. How could these trends apply to BellaBeat customers?